-- Good design must be backed up by good fabrication practices for stainless steel plant and equipment. - Eliminate deposit traps and crevices as far as possible (e.g. if plates are lapped, all lapping edges are sealed, see Figure 1. - Ensure that the fabrication route allows easy access for welding, to achieve the optimum geometry of weld and ease of final finishing of the avoidance of heat tint formation. - Select weld procedures appropriate to the grade of steel being used.
+- Good design must be backed up by good fabrication practices for stainless steel plant and equipment. - Eliminate deposit traps and crevices as far as possible (e.g. if plates are lapped, all lapping edges are sealed, see Figure 5-5). - Ensure that the fabrication route allows easy access for welding, to achieve the optimum geometry of weld and ease of final finishing of the avoidance of heat tint formation. - Select weld procedures appropriate to the grade of steel being used.
 Removal of heat tint darker than a light straw colour is important for stainless steels.
-Where heat tint is present, pickling procedures are necessary for optimum corrosion resistance, see Section 7. - Passivation usually occurs naturally on the surfaces of stainless steels, but it may sometimes be necessary to assist the process with oxidising acid treatments (42).
+Where heat tint is present, pickling procedures are necessary for optimum corrosion resistance, see Section 7.

+- Passivation usually occurs naturally on the surfaces of stainless steels, but it may sometimes be necessary to assist the process with oxidising acid treatments (46).
 Unlike pickling, no metal is removed from the surface during acid assisted passivation.
-The quality and thickness of the passive layer is however quickly developed during acid passivation treatments.
+The quality and thickness of the passive layer are however quickly developed during acid passivation treatments.
 There may be circumstances when the pickling and passivation processes occur sequentially (not simultaneously), during acid treatments involving nitric acid.
 Nitric acid alone will only passivate stainless steel surfaces.
-It is not an effective acid for pickling stainless steels. - Aim for conditions allowing full-penetration welded joints with smooth contours and weld bead profiles.
-(A detail in Figure 1 shows how a return on a plate bottom gives a smooth corner and allows easy access for execution and cleaning of a butt weld.)
+It is not an effective acid for pickling stainless steels, unless activators, such as hydrofluoric acid, are also present. - Aim for conditions allowing full-penetration welded joints with smooth contours and weld bead profiles.
+(A detail in Figure 5-5 shows how a return on a plate bottom gives a smooth corner and allows easy access for execution and cleaning of a butt weld.)

-5.12.4 Design for cleaning
+5.11.4 Design for cleaning

-- After hydrostatic pressure testing, drain completely. - Where deposits are unavoidable, provide ports to allow access for cleaning and specify schedules for flushing out.
-For example, provision for perioic flusing and hydroblast cleaning should be made for raw water lines, where manganese and iron-bearing deposits may form ahead of sand filters. - Specify schedules for prolonged plant shutdowns.
-For example, to prevent corrosive deposit formation drying out, specify either that pipework is kept wet by circulating water for a minimum of one hour every two days, or that pipework be flushed with clean water, drained completely and blown down to dry out.
+- · After hydrostatic pressure testing, drain completely. - Where deposits are unavoidable, provide ports to allow access for cleaning and specify schedules for flushing out.
+For example, provision for periodic flushing and hydroblast cleaning should be made for raw water lines, where manganese and iron-bearing deposits may form ahead of sand filters. - Specify schedules for prolonged plant shutdowns.
+For example, to prevent corrosive deposit formation drying out, specify either that pipework is kept wet by circulating water for a minimum of one hour every two days, or that pipework be flushed with clean water, drained completely and blown down to dry out. - Where detritus or similar is likely to accumulate, the externals of the structure or fittings should periodically be washed down.